 Small kitchens could pose some problems for keen chefs.
 You’re limited for storage space, which means your kitchen can quickly become cluttered.
 Lack of workspace can also make food preparation difficult, and you could find your evening meal accompanied by a tricky Tetris routine.

-If this sounds all too familiar, here are some kitchen storage ideas to help you organise your kitchen and make the most of your limited space.
+If this sounds all too familiar, here’s some suggestions to help you organize your kitchen and make the most of your limited space.
 Picking just a few of these items can make a big difference to a small space.
-Kitchen storage lifesavers include containers, organisers or even shower racks… Don’t set limits on your imagination and keep your eyes open for clever storage ideas that are lying all around you.
+Containers, organizers or even shower racks… Don’t set limits on your imagination and keep your eyes open for clever storage ideas that are laying all around you.

-Pegboards are a practical way of storing and organising awkward or bulky kitchen items that you use regularly, and they can look pretty funky too.
-Simply screw a pegboard to the wall of your kitchen, paint it the desired colour and then hang hooks from the holes.
-A simple yet effective kitchen organisation idea.
+Pegboards are a practical way of storing and organizing awkward or bulky kitchen items that you use regularly, and they can look pretty funky too.
+Simply screw a pegboard to the wall of your kitchen, paint it the desired color and then hang hooks from the holes.
+Simple yet effective.

 Not only is this practical and space saving, it’s also the safest way of storing sharp knives.
 You won’t risk hurting yourself when rummaging in drawers.
 As an added bonus, blades will stay sharper for longer because they aren’t coming into contact with other items in the drawer.
 You can take this idea a step further and store other kitchen utensils on there as well.
 All you have to do is to glue small pieces of magnets on the handles of your utensils.

-Storage trolleys don’t have to be big, even the smallest ones are a great way of adding extra kitchen storage.
-They are also effective for organising things that you need to use regularly such as spices, cooking oils or kitchen utensils.
+Storage trolleys don’t have to be big, even the smallest ones are great way of adding extra kitchen storage.
+They are also effective organizing things that you need to use regularly such as spices, cooking oils, or kitchen utensils.
 Roll them around the kitchen with you for ease, and roll them back to their place when you’re done.

-Use labels to organise your kitchen storage containers from meal portions in your freezer to food storage jars, to utensils and pots.
-Having a labelling system is a great way to get and stay organised.
+Use labels to organize your kitchen: from meal portions in your freezer, to food storage jars, to utensils and pots.
+Having a labeling system is a great way to get and stay organized.
 It allows you and anyone else using your kitchen to easily find items (and put them away again in the right place!).

 Basket-style shower caddies or simple wire baskets can be hung from the sides of cupboards to create extra storage.
 These are great for vegetables, or for storing washing up products close to the sink.
 Some prefer to use them for more aesthetic reasons as well, like displaying small plants.